 A name server receives your domain name and then translates it into an IP (internet protocol) address such as ‘220.127.116.11', which is like the phone number your computer needs to request for a web page.
 Name servers are part of a Domain Name System (DNS) which, to put it simply, is like a computer's phonebook (more on this later).
 Were it not for the DNS, we'd have to chock up our minds with an IP address of all the websites we intend to visit.

 In short, a name server is a specific server tasked with the role of turning internet host names into internet addresses.
 Each domain has at least two name servers.

-Here's a step by step process of how the entire process works:
+Here's what a nameserver is, and a step by step guide to how the entire process works:

 - You feed a domain name into the address bar on your web browser, for instance, webaddress.com

 - Your computer makes use of DNS to search the name servers for webaddress.com